 - Ear infections caused by pendulous ears and excessive hair in and around the ears.

 - Eye Disease: Goniodysgenesis /Primary glaucoma (G) (annual testing), Multifocal Retinal Dysplasia (MRD) (litter screening), Progressive Retinal Atrophy (PRA) (annual testing); Retinal pigment epithelial dystrophy (RPED) (annual testing)

-- Hip Dysplasia (malformation of the hip joints causing pain and disability): breed mean score 12.9 (parents should be lower)
+- Hip Dysplasia: breed mean score 12.9 (parents should be lower)

 DNA Tests Available